sashashura/dune/doc/toplevel-integration.rst

 This command became available with Dune 2.5.0.

-It's also possible to load individual modules (since dune 3.4.0) for interactive development.
-Use the following dune command:
+It's also possible to load individual modules (since Dune 3.4.0) for interactive development.
+Use the following Dune command:

 .. code:: ocaml